eternalamit5/KTIR-Kafka-Telegraf-InfluxDB-ReactJS/README.md

 - Kafdrop web UI: `http://localhost:9000`
 Here we can see the data present in the Kafka Topic.
+Here states1 and states2 are the two topics where temperature and pressure data are being sent.